AsteriskAmpersand/Ice-Stable/README.md

 Sword Gauge generation has been changed to be focused around the active use of Axe Mode attacks, instead of either waiting for Sword Gauge or only using Axe Mode Morph Attacks.
 In addition, gauge generation and consumption has been increased to reduce resource pooling and encourage more proactive switching between modes to manage Sword Gauge and Amp Charge.
 - Sword Mode minimum gauge requirement decreased to 0% (down from 30%).
 - Reload: Gauge generation decreased to 5% (down from 30%).
-- Axe Mode passive regen decreased to 0% (down from 4% per 1.5sec).
+- Axe Mode passive regen removed (down from 4% per 1.5sec).
-- Axe Mode Attacks: Gauge generation increased to 8% (up from 0%).
+- Axe Mode Attacks: Gauge generation increased to 8% per hit (up from 0%).
 - Axe Mode Morph Attack:
   - Gauge generation decreased to 10% (down from 15%).
-  - Also counts as an Axe Mode Attack, so generates 18% gauge in total.
+  - > This attack still counts as an Axe Mode Attack, so generates 18% gauge in total when successfully hitting a monster.
 - Sword Mode Attacks:
   - Gauge consumption increased.
   - See General Changes section for details on individual attacks.